 Under the rule, an injured party’s compensation is reduced in proportion to their percentage of responsibility for the accident.
 For example, let’s assume an injured motorcyclist was 20% responsible for the accident that caused their injury.
 If the compensation owed to the motorcyclist was $200,000, then the comparative negligence rule would reduce their damages by 20% to a new total of $160,000.Statute of Limitations

 Like most states, Florida limits the amount of time in which an injured party must formally file a lawsuit against a negligent party.
-Florida’s statute of limitations for claims of negligence is four years.
-The four-year period generally begins on the date the injured party becomes aware of their right to a claim.
+Florida’s statute of limitations for claims of negligence is two years.
+The two-year period generally begins on the date the injured party becomes aware of their right to a claim.

 In the case of a motorcycle crash, this period usually begins on the date of the accident.
 A court will likely prevent injured parties from proceeding with a claim and recovering compensation if they fail to timely file.
 Injured persons should contact an attorney as soon as is safely possible after an accident to avoid any lapse in their time limit to file a claim.Damages Available to an Injured Person